NordicSemiconductor/zcbor/README.md

                         labels or layout, or disable this option.
 This might also make enum names different from the corresponding union members.
+  --file-header FILE_HEADER
+                        Header to be included in the comment at the top of generated C files, e.g. copyright.

 ```